 Using operator splitting the solution of the heat equation may be replaced at each time step by the solution of three subproblems consisting of two time-dependent Poisson equations and the convective transport problem.
 The effects of diffusion and convection are decoupled by this splitting so that the diffusion and convection phenomena are taken into account by the steps involving the solution of the Poisson equation and the convective transport problem, respectively.

+21. Operator splitting in the evolutionary heat equation

 The time-dependent Poisson equations can be solved using the basic heat equation solver in Elmer.
 To avoid the use of stabilized finite element formulations in the solution of the convective transport problem this subproblem is solved by discretizating an equivalent wave-like equation formulation (second order in time equation).